jjmstark/bloc/README.md

 bloc compile -s
 ```

-Upload your smart contracts and scafold your dApp
+Upload your smart contracts and scaffold your dApp

 ```
 bloc upload <ContractName> -s